mgorcz2/shipment-monitoring-project/README.md

-Shipment Monitoring Web Service
+# Shipment Monitoring API Service
 A web-based application for tracking and managing courier shipments.
-This service allows users to monitor real-time status, track deliveries, and get detailed information about their shipments.
+This service allows users to monitor status, track deliveries, and get detailed information about their shipments.
 # Features
 - Shipment list management
 - Shipment status updates